vbaimas/gmapstlr/README.md

 > **Note:**</br>
 SASS and CSS</br>
-I use SASS and compass (http://compass-style.org/) for the resources.
+I use SASS and   for the resources [compass](http://compass-style.org).
 If you don't use SASS, just use the .css ﬁle that you ﬁnd in the css folder also you can delete sass folder.</br>
-I have integrated Eric Meyer’s CSS reset rules (http://meyerweb.com/eric/tools/css/reset/)
+I have integrated [Eric Meyer’s CSS reset rules]](http://meyerweb.com/eric/tools/css/reset/)